 To conclude, yes, it’s theoretically possible to observe visual signs of the moon landings through telescopes, but with the technology we have at our disposal today, all you’d see is a bunch of dots (if that) if you tried looking at the lunar surface for proof (or a lack of proof) of the landings.

-- Third Party Evidence For Apollo Moon Landings – Wikipedia
+- Third-party evidence for Apollo Moon landings - Wikipedia.
+Wikipedia

 - Are there telescopes that can see the flag and lunar rover on ....
 Cornell University

 - How to Spot Apollo Moon Landing Sites in Telescopes | Space.
 Space.com